 ✔️ Prepare anything that you need for making dinner.

-Fill up the dishwasher and empty it when the cycle has finished and clean down the surfaces before you sit down to watch TV or relax.
-This way you can keep on top of the dishes and you’ve always got a clean kitchen.
+Fill up the dishwasher, empty it when the cycle has finished, and clean the surfaces before you sit down to watch TV or relax.
+This way, you can keep on top of the dishes and always have a clean kitchen.

-Before you go to bed, get one load of washing ready to put in the washing machine.
+Before you go to bed, prepare one load of washing to put in the machine.
 This takes a couple of seconds but gives you a headstart on your day and helps you to conquer the laundry pile.

-To find out more tips on how to stay on top of the laundry pile, read this post - Spot clean everything.
+To learn more tips on staying on top of the laundry pile, read this post.

 Instead of spending ages cleaning everything like walls, light switches, doors, and kitchen cupboards, try spot cleaning as you see dirt.

-For this, you will need to carry a cloth dipped in hot soapy water and a magic eraser.
+You must carry a cloth dipped in hot soapy water and a magic eraser for this.
 If you see a spot when you’re walking about, clean it.

 Clean it with a cloth of soapy water first.
-If the mark doesn’t rub off straight away, you can try a magic eraser.
+You can try a magic eraser if the mark doesn’t rub off straight away.

-To find out how the professionals clean a house quickly, read this post to get some tips on cleaning your home in a super speedy time without using so much energy. - Spot clean floors
+To find out how professionals clean a house quickly, read this post to get some tips on cleaning your home quickly without using so much energy.

 The same method can be applied when cleaning floors.
 Rather than mopping each day, take a soapy cloth and clean up any spots of dried food, footprints, or water spots.
 This should allow you to save time mopping daily.

-To find out how to clean floors quickly and efficiently, read this post. - Sweep daily.
+Read this post to find out how to clean floors quickly and efficiently.

-I know this sounds like quite a lot to do each day, but if you sweep in high traffic areas every day, it saves time having to do a great big clean later in the week.
-It means you’re keeping on top of the dirt, so you’re not tracking it into the rest of the house.
+I know this sounds like quite a lot to do each day, but if you sweep in high-traffic areas daily, it saves time having to do a great big clean later in the week.
+It means you’re keeping on top of the dirt, not tracking it into the rest of the house.

-When high traffic areas are clean, it means less dirt is tracked upstairs, so you won’t need to vacuum upstairs as often.
+When high-traffic areas are clean, less dirt is tracked upstairs, so you won’t need to vacuum upstairs as often.

-You can whizz around very quickly with your broom or set your vacuum on the hardwood setting and run over your high traffic areas in a couple of minutes.
+You can whizz around quickly with your broom, set your vacuum on the hardwood setting, and run over your high-traffic areas in a few minutes.
 That’s all it takes.

-If you’ve got pets, the hair can get everywhere, so it is imperative to keep on top of it and a quick sweep around each day should help you to do that.
-In this post, find out which broom I find is the best to control pet hair. - Make your bed.
+If you’ve got pets, the hair can get everywhere, so it is imperative to keep on top of it, and a quick sweep around each day should help you to do that.
+In this post, find out which broom best controls pet hair.

-Airing the house allows you to keep it smelling fresh every day, even if you haven’t had time to clean.
+Airing the house allows you to keep it smelling fresh every day, even if you haven’t had time to clean it.
 So if visitors arrive, the house smells fresh and clean, and no smells from last night’s dinner will linger.

-To find out how I keep my house, smelling clean and fresh by airing out the house every day, read this post.
+Read this post to find out how I keep my house smelling clean and fresh by airing out the house every day.
 I’ll show you how airing out your house for just three minutes every morning can make such a massive difference to the air quality in your home.

-So there you have it, I’m not telling you that if you follow all of these rules, you’re suddenly going to become the most amazing housekeeper homemaker that you’ve ever been, but it will make a difference to your day.
-Once you’ve added these habits to your home routine and are doing them religiously you can then add a couple more over the weeks and months that follow, it’s all about routine and keeping on top of things.
+So there you have it; I’m not telling you that if you follow all of these rules, you’re suddenly going to become the most fantastic homemaker you’ve ever been, but it will make a difference to your day.
+Once you’ve added these habits to your home routine and are doing them religiously, you can add a couple more over the following weeks and months; it’s all about practice and keeping on top of things.

 Other jobs you could add to your routine in the future are: